 Healthcare outpaces every other industry in terms of growth and projected demand.
 It’s a complex industry, full of government, state, and industry regulations.
 Those regulations keep us safe, and the following of those regulations comes down to an essential position you may not have heard of—a health information management (HIM) compliance officer.

 A HIM compliance officer’s number one priority is the observance and correct execution of laws and accreditation standards by every department or unit.
-This includes JCAHO and HIPPA compliance.
+This includes JCAHO and HIPAA compliance.

 HIM compliance officers are educators in the sense that they are responsible for teaching their respective workplaces the ins and outs of healthcare legal requirements and setting up procedures that keep their organization within legal parameters.

-A HIM compliance officer is the connecting link between a healthcare organization and the government relations they are required to meet.
+A HIM compliance officer is the connecting link between a healthcare organization and the government regulations they're required to meet.
 They ensure patient information is safeguarded to the letter of the law, and carry an immense responsibility for the legal functioning of an organization.